 - Approves increased expenditure authority of \$154,000 Cannabis Control Fund (licensing fees) and 1.0 position in 20225-26, and \$146,000 in 2026-27 and ongoing to implement Chapter 875, Statutes of 2024 (SB 1064).
-This bill creates a new combined activities license, under the department, which will authorize two or more commercial cannabis activities to take place at the same premises, except laboratory testing. - Rejects the May Revise budget proposal and two Trailer Bill Language proposals to shift the Department of Cannabis Control's illicit enforcement funding from the Cannabis Control Fund to the Cannabis Tax Fund (excise tax), provide additional support staff, provide the Board of State and Community Corrections greater flexibility in awarding grants to local governments to address illicit cannabis issues, and authorize the department to seal an unlicensed premises when it is involved in illicit commercial cannabis activities.
+This bill creates a new combined activities license, under the department, which will authorize two or more commercial cannabis activities to take place at the same premises, except laboratory testing. - Approves the May Revise budget proposal and Trailer Bill to shift the Department of Cannabis Control's illicit enforcement funding from the Cannabis Control Fund to the Cannabis Tax Fund (excise tax), provide additional support staff, and provide the Board of State and Community Corrections greater flexibility in awarding grants to local governments to address illicit cannabis issues. - Rejects the May Revise Trailer Bill proposal that would have authorized the department to seal an unlicensed premise when it is involved in illicit commercial cannabis activities.